cirosantilli/linux-cheat/compile/library.md

 ##loading vs linking

-there are two methods of using dynamic libraries in linux
+There are two methods of using dynamic libraries in Linux: linking and loading.

 ###linking

-link to lib for entire program
+Link to lib for entire program.

-simpler
+Simpler.

 ###loading

-explicitly load needed functions during program execution
+Explicitly load needed functions during program execution.

 ##create so

-*MUST* compile like this:
+*Must* compile like this:

     gcc -c -fPIC a.c
     gcc -c -fPIC b.c
     gcc -shared a.o b.o -o libab.so

-using `-fPIC` and `-shared`
+using `-fPIC` and `-shared`.

 ##version numbering

-standard: up to 3 numbers
+Standard: up to 3 numbers.

-yes, they come after the `.so` otherwise possible ambiguity:
+Yes, they come after the `.so` otherwise there would be ambiguity:
 `liba.1.so` is version 1 of `liba` or simply `lib.a.1`?

-to link to a given version:
-use full basename linking with verison number.
+To link to a given version use full basename linking with verison number.

 linking takes care of version defaults: